Crownpeak/DXM-Angular-SDK/README.md

     heading: CmsField = new CmsField("Heading", CmsFieldTypes.TEXT, null);
     description: CmsField = new CmsField("Description", CmsFieldTypes.WYSIWYG, null);
     button_text: CmsField = new CmsField("Button_Text", CmsFieldTypes.TEXT, null);
+    cmsFolder: string = ""; //set the subfolder in which the component will be created when scaffolding.
 }
 ```